Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/puzzle-construction/colors.md

 Colors have the following fields:

 - `.name` is the string name of the color
+- `.display` is the string name of the color
 - `.index` is the integer index of the color in the color system
-- `.surfaces` is a sequential table containing all
-- `.default_color` is the string used to look up the default value for the color
+- `.default` is the string used to look up the default value for the color

 Some fields can be written to:

 - Writing a new string to `.name` renames the color
+- Writing a new string to `.display` changes the display name
 - Writing to `.index` reorders the color to that index, shifting the colors in between
-- Writing a new string to `.default_color` changes the default color
+- Writing a new string to `.default` changes the default color

 All other fields are read-only.